isomerpages/moe-peicaisec/_academic/Principles of Accounts.md

 <br>Grasp how businesses measure and communicate their financial performance.</p>
 </li>
 <li>
-<p><strong>Utilize Information for Decision-Making</strong>
+<p><strong>Utilise Information for Decision-Making</strong>
 <br>Learn to make informed decisions using both accounting and non-accounting
 information related to businesses.</p>
 </li>
 <li>
 <p><strong>Develop Analytical Skills</strong>
-<br>Acquire skills such as organizing and analyzing information to make decisions,
+<br>Acquire skills such as organising and analysing information to make decisions,
 with an emphasis on ethics and values.</p>
 </li>
 </ol>